 Your doctor may recommend colposcopy if your Pap test result is abnormal.
-If your doctor finds an unusual area of cells during colposcopy, a sample of tissue can be collected for laboratory testing (biopsy).
+If your doctor finds an unusual area of cells during your colposcopy procedure, a sample of tissue can be collected for laboratory testing (biopsy).

-Many women experience anxiety before their colposcopy exams.
+You may experience anxiety before your colposcopy exam.
 Knowing what to expect during your colposcopy may help you feel more comfortable.

 Products & Services